Hersha Hospitality (HT) Receives a Hold from Robert W. Baird

-Robert W. Baird analyst Michael Bellisario maintained a Hold rating on Hersha Hospitality (HT) yesterday and set a price target of $9.00.
-The company’s shares closed last Thursday at $9.23.
+Robert W. Baird analyst Michael Bellisario maintained a Hold rating on Hersha Hospitality (HT) on February 23 and set a price target of $9.00.
+The company’s shares closed last Thursday at $11.39.

+According to TipRanks.com, Bellisario is a 4-star analyst with an average return of 15.7% and a 62.8% success rate.
+Bellisario covers the Financial sector, focusing on stocks such as Summit Hotel Properties, Apple Hospitality REIT, and Host Hotels & Resorts.

-The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Hersha Hospitality with a $6.75 average price target, representing a -24.7% downside.
-In a report released today, Deutsche Bank also maintained a Hold rating on the stock with a $7.00 price target.
+Hersha Hospitality has an analyst consensus of Moderate Sell, with a price target consensus of $7.40, representing a -36.2% downside.
+In a report issued on February 18, Deutsche Bank also maintained a Hold rating on the stock with a $7.00 price target.

 See today’s analyst top recommended stocks >>